 Today you might be in a position where you can’t save a single penny and just getting food on the table is priority number one.
-If you’re in that situation, then FIRE might seem like a long shot, or even unrealistic.
+If you’re in that situation, then financial independence might seem like a long shot, or even unrealistic.
 I’ve been at that stage a few different times.

 - Once I was newly married with no work experience and two kids.
 We were trying to scrape by on my entry level income.
 It was a great month if we could pay our bills on time.
 Saving wasn’t even on the radar.

 - Another time I was going through 14 months of extended unemployment.
 During that time I was just trying to not lose my house.

 Even when you can’t do much financially, FIRE helps you create a plan.
 During times when you can’t save money, read books about saving money instead.
 If you don’t have anything extra to invest, listen to podcasts about investing.

 Do what you can, with what you have.
 No matter where you are at personally, professionally or financially, there is something that you can be doing to better your situation, even if that means educating yourself.